 The specific kind of business you’ll need to incorporate will depend on your goals.
 With that said, Japan’s two most common types of companies are Kabushiki Kusha and Godo Kaisha.

 A Kabushiki Kusha (KK) is a limited liability company.
 When setting up a KK company, you’ll pay around 500,000 Japanese yen ($4,440 USD) in setup fees.
 The shareholders and managers of a KK company are separate.

 A Godo Kaisha (GK) is a small or medium enterprise, like a partnership.
 It is owned and managed by partners.
 A GK company will cost around 300,000 Japanese yen ($2,600 USD) in setup fees.

 Detailed steps of Japan’s business incorporation process are shown below:

-– Find an office address, determine the basic elements of incorporation, and prepare all related documents.
+– Find an office address and determine the basic elements of incorporation.

 – Deposit capital using a personal account.
 You won’t be able to open your company bank account until after the business is registered.

 – Prepare all necessary documents for the company’s registration, including the Notification of the Company’s Seal, the Letter of Agreement, etc.

 – File application for company registration.
 After the registration is done, you must obtain a registry certificate and company certificate.
 This lets you apply for a corporate bank account.